This policy applies to ACM Group Limited (“ACM”) and any of its related entities.

 Customers are entitled to make a complaint if they believe that their privacy has been compromised or that ACM has breached its obligations to protect their privacy as contained in the Act.

-If customers wish to make a complaint, they can contact our compliance department.
+If customers wish to make a complaint, they can contact our Compliance & Ethics Department.
 Details are set out below

 Please address the details of the complaint to: